Plant of the month: Siberian iris (Iris sibirica)

 Europe / Western Siberia

-Use in design
+Use in the design

 PARC’S references